A home at the intersection of Woodlawn Avenue and Pershing Road in Zanesville was destroyed Thursday night by a fire.

 A Muskingum County family is homeless after a fire Thursday morning.
 It happened at 4700 Huggins Road near White Cottage.
 The Muskingum Valley Red Cross reports that Stephanie Vandyne and her four children were forced from the house.
 The home suffered damage to the living room and smoke damage to the rest of the house.
 The Red Cross says the family has insurance, but is being helped with funds for temporary lodging and food.

-A home is completely destroyed after a fire in Licking County earlier Monday evening.
+A home is destroyed after a fire broke out in Newton Township Thursday night.

 "I had just gotten up off the couch and happened to glance out the window and saw orange flames shooting off the back of the porch and I told my wife, her house is on fire and I hurried up and called 911," said Witness Michael Dailey.